BSGalvan/CFCGWA_UNIMIB/README.md

-# CFCGWA_UNIMIB
+# Current and Future Challenges of Gravitational Wave Astronomy

-Current and Future Challenges of Gravitational Wave Astronomy
+[Caroline Owen](https://carolinebowenphysics.wixsite.com/cbo-physics)  - caroline.owen@unimib.it

 This is a PhD course at the University of Milan-Bicocca.
 It will consist of 16 hours of instruction, divided into 8 classes taught over 4 weeks.
 The delivery will consist of chalk talks, coding tutorials, and hands-on problems.
 The aim of this course is to provide both a theoretical overview of gravitational wave astronomy and exposure to the techniques that are actually used in research.